 This factor is important if you’re a particularly restless sleeper, or if you use the end of your bed to put your socks and shoes on in the morning.

 Even if a thousand people love a mattress, it doesn’t mean you will too.
-Everyone is different, and you’re going to respond to your mattress differently than anyone else.
+Every body type is different, and you’re going to respond to your mattress differently than anyone else.

 So before you buy your mattress, make sure you pay attention to the trial period you have, as well as what’s covered under your warranty, and return policy.

 You should also try to give your mattress at least a full 30 days to break it in and see if it feels right for you before you kick it to the curb.
-Though if you want a comfort exchange, we don’t recommend actually kicking it to the curb.
+Though if you want a refund, we don’t recommend actually kicking it to the curb.